 The modifiers "+" or "-" may be appended to a rating to denote relative status within major rating categories.
 For example, the rating category 'AA' has three notch-specific rating levels ('AA+'; 'AA'; 'AA-'; each a rating level).
-Such suffixes are not added to 'AAA' ratings and ratings below the 'CCC' category.
+Such suffixes are not added to the 'AAA' rating and ratings below the 'CCC' category.